• Menu

 Along the way, we got to sample wines at three different vineyards along the Marlborough Wine Trail.
 Stops at Allan Scott, Cloudy Bay, and Herzog were all very enjoyable, with great staff, beautiful cellar doors and grounds, and excellent wines.
 A good number ended up packed away in the trunk and will be rationed over the next 10 days as we work our way west, south, and then east and we work ourselves counter clockwise through the South Island from Picton in the north to Christchurch in the south.

-Speights, Pride of the South - Dunedin, New Zealand
+At The Exit of the Cave - Karamea, New Zealand

-Speights, Pride of the South – Dunedin, New Zealand
+At The Exit of the Cave – Karamea, New Zealand

 Young Royal Albatross - Otago Peninsula, New Zealand